HapyM3al/sysadminstuff/README.md

 nohup sudo rsync -raAXv / --exclude-from=/root/exclude-files.txt external/ &
 ```

-## psql nasexporter to remove host.
+## psql nasexporter

+this just dumps all from nas table for radius and transfers to remote db as well.
+Not general setup but this helps flow.
+Just service restart needed.